ponoor/step-series-support/docs/technical-informations/diagnosis_en.md

 ## Diagnosis tool
 ### Overview
-You can connect your PC and STEP400 with USB and monitor status or check the setting.
+You can connect your PC and the deice with USB and monitor status or check the setting.
 It is practical for trouble shooting, like when you cannot reach the controller over Ethernet network.

 ### Connection
-Connect the STEP400 and your PC with USB Type-C cable.
+Connect the device and your PC with USB Type-C cable.
 Only the microcontroller and its peripheral will be powered from USB.
 In this state, the motor drivers are not powered up, so you cannot communicate with them.
 Therefore make sure to supply motor power source as well.

 Also, be aware that if you fist connect USB cable and then connect motor power, the controller may exhibit unexpected behavior, since the motor drivers will be in uninitialized state.
 So power the motor power supply first and then connect the USB, or reset the controller by pushing RESET button after powering up motor power.

 ### Serial monitor
-STEP400 report itself as simulated serial port to PC and is recognized as Arduino Zero.
+The device report itself as virtual serial port to PC and is recognized as Arduino Zero.
 If you would like to use Arduino IDE serial monitor, the process looks as follows.
 You can use any serial port terminal client that can send and receive text strings.

 #### Selecting Port
 From Tools -> Port.
 Find "Arduino Zero (Native USB Port)" and select it.